Pokeglitch/gb2a/README.md

 node index
 ```

-This will create an output.asm file containing the parsed routines, which is formatted to work immediately with RGBDS.
+This will create an output.asm file containing all of the extracted content, which is formatted to work immediately with RGBDS.

 It will also create a shim.sym file, which is a duplicate of the input shim.sym file, but will also include any additional pointers encountered during the disassembly process.